-Dennis F. Galletta (PhD, University of Minnesota) is currently Director of the PhD program at the Katz School, an adjunct at Harvard’s Summer Program, Ben L. Fryrear Faculty Fellow, and Professor in the MIS field.
-He is also an AIS Fellow, has won an AIS Lifetime Achievement Award, and was President of AIS in 2006.
+Dennis F. Galletta (PhD, University of Minnesota) is currently Director of the PhD program at the Katz School, an adjunct at Harvard’s Summer Program, and Professor in the MIS field.
+Formerly a Ben L. Fryrear Faculty Fellow at Katz, he is an AIS Fellow, has won an AIS Lifetime Achievement Award, and was President of AIS (a global association of Information Systems Faculty) in 2006.

 In 2016 he won a University-wide Provost's Mentorship Award, and with two co-authors, won a 2013 Citation of Excellence Award by Emerald Management Reviews for publishing one of the top 50 papers in business administration.
 In two studies of research productivity, he placed #2 in human factors in information systems and #9 in the MIS field overall.
 His primary interests are in behavioral security and human factors in information system design.
-He has co-authored 43 journal papers with doctoral students, nearly half of which reached our field’s top journals.
-His editorial board experiences include Information Systems Research, MIS Quarterly, and Journal of MIS and he is a founding Co-Editor in Chief of AIS Transactions on HCI.
+He has co-authored 52 journal and 54 conference papers, most often with doctoral students.
+Nearly half of the journal papers reached our field’s top journals.
+He has garnered 11,090 citations to his work, according to Google Scholar.
+He is currently a Senior Editor for the MIS Quarterly, Pre-Eminent Editor in Data Base, and is or was on the editorial boards of Information Systems Research, Journal of the AIS, and Journal of MIS.
+He was a founding Co-Editor in Chief of AIS Transactions on HCI for 10 years.
 For ICIS, he served as program co-chair in 2005 and conference co-chair in 2011.

 Courses Recently Taught